 First, start by making sure your hot tub’s heater is switched to “off”, and then turn off the spa’s circuit breaker in order to ensure your safety.

-Remove the cover from the tub and take off the filter for cleaning (because filter cleaning is also an important part of hot tub maintenance, the time when your hot tub is not running is an ideal time for cleaning them).
+- Remove and clean the filter.
+Because filter cleaning is such an important part of hot tub maintenance, the time when your hot tub is not running is an ideal time for cleaning it.
 Filters can usually be washed underneath a cold tap, and can be replaced annually for wear and tear as a part of your regular hot tub maintenance.

 At Blue Lagoon Spas, we offer a selection of high-quality spas able to suit any need or budget.
 The knowledgeable staff here at is always ready to help you with any questions you may have regarding finding the right spa, or taking care of the spa you own.
 Contact us today, or visit out hot tub showroom in Fair Oaks, CA.